Inside Aberdeen – top things to do

 Need inspiration?
 What to do in Aberdeen

 Who doesn’t love a good castle?
-Hark back to the days of moats, keeps and amazing outfits with Aberdeenshire’s castle trail – it’s definitely worth booking cheap train tickets to Aberdeen <insert link to booking page> to check it out.
+Hark back to the days of moats, keeps and amazing outfits with Aberdeenshire’s castle trail – it’s definitely worth booking cheap train tickets to Aberdeen to check it out.
 Don’t miss:

-Craigievar Make like a Disney character at this pink fairytale castle known for its distinctive Baronial style.
+- Make like a Disney character at Craigievar Castle, this pink fairytale castle known for its distinctive Baronial style.

-Fyvie Each family who lived at this 13th-century castle built their own tower – talk about adding value!
+- Fyvie Castle , where each family who lived at this 13th-century castle built their own tower – talk about adding value!

-Get your hiking boots on and download the trail map < https://www.visitscotland.com/see-do/attractions/castles/scotland-castle-trail/ > from the Visit Scotland website.
+Get your hiking boots on and download the castle trail map from the Visit Scotland website.

-Aberdeen has stacks of old buildings that’ll send you weak at the knees.
+Aberdeen has stacks of old buildings that’ll want to instagram.
 One of the most impressive is Kings College, with its flying buttress roof, known as the Crown Tower.

 Go directly to gaol